 It is not, in any way, affiliated with any newspaper, though I do provide sports content to The Island News on a contract basis.
 I also freelance for Hilton Head Monthly, CH2 Magazine, Parenthood IQ, and South Magazine, among others.

 The fact that anyone thinks this site is operated by a larger media operation is quite flattering, actually, because it’s mostly just me — though I get by with a little help from my friends.

 Tom Cloud, Mary Beth Lyons, and Bob Cragin are friends who occasionally send me photos they’ve taken at sporting events and allow me to publish them on the website.
 Jim Killian is an excellent photographer based in Walterboro who does the same.

-Carlo Perruzza is a young man I’ve known since my days as the sports information director at USCB who still sends me video highlights from time to time as he breaks into sports broadcasting.
-Carlo and I will be working together to bring you more video packages as part of an internship for his graduate program at Georgia Southern University.
+Carlo Perruzza is a talented young sports broadcaster I’ve known since my days as the sports information director at USCB who will be working as an intern for LowcoSports this spring to bring you more video packages as part of his graduate program at Georgia Southern University.

 Guys like Jimmy Searson, Dale Butts, Robbie Kinsey, and Butch Mullis keep me posted on high school football games I can’t attend and make things a little easier when I get home at 10:30 p.m. (or later) on Friday night and have to track down all the details from every game involving local teams so I can get all the recaps posted before you wake up Saturday morning.

 Two of my newest friends are Javon Livingston, owner of the new company Beaufort’s Own, who has agreed to share his highlight videos via LowcoSports.com, and Wes Kerr, who is going to be the producer and co-host of the new LowcoSports Lowdown podcast.
 Both Javon and Wes are passionate about local sports, and I’m excited to have them contributing.